Skip to main content

 Creating a group:

-2. Complete the web form to name your group and choose your display name
+2. Follow the link to name your group and choose your display name

 3. Share the invite code with people you want to join